Care response services

 You can find the complete explanation on the SAMHSA website.

 Thank you to the Center for Community Solutions for this graphic:

 The intercept model lays out a way of looking at each stage of interaction a community member might have with crisis and criminal response programming.
 In order for us to have a fully capable system, we need each stage of intercept to have fully funded and fully resourced teams and programs.

 Intercept Zero means we are looking at programming that serves our community BEFORE the criminal justice system gets involved.
 At Intercept Zero, our neighbors are asking for assistance and know they are in need of resources, and we have the opportunity to provide those resources before further consequences take place.

 What are the benefits of focusing on Intercept Zero?

 As we can see in the Sequential Intercept Model, there are many types of programs that might help deliver the resources or solutions someone needs to resolve a crisis.

 When we focus on Intercept Zero, the immediate response to a crisis, we can prevent more of our neighbors from having to interact with the criminal justice system.

-With a better program and more resources at Intercept Zero, we can divert more of our neighbors from having to interact with more harmful and drastic measures further down the road.
+With more options, more responders, and more resources at Intercept Zero, we can divert more of our neighbors from having to interact with more harmful and drastic measures further down the road.